BizTalk Custom Pipelines Components – Best Practices – Defining Design-Time Properties: Description and DisplayName

 }

-When we add the component to the pipeline, there was no description of the properties at the bottom of the property window, it appears like this:
+When we add the component to the pipeline, there is no description of the properties at the bottom of the property window.
+It appears like this:

 Pipeline Component Properties

-Properties are easy enough to add programmatically, that would integrate perfectly into C# code.
-But In order to have really good components, it should be easily editable during the graphic design.
+Properties are easy enough to add programmatically that they would integrate perfectly into C# code.
+But in order to have really good components, they should be easily editable during the graphic design.

-This lack of percussion cause some problem when the administrator or some other person tries to configure the component because he doesn’t know exactly what the properties refer to, he only has the name of the property to understand what this is for, in some cases is insufficient.
+This lack of percussion causes some problems when the administrator or some other person tries to configure the component because he doesn’t know exactly what the properties refer to; he only has the name of the property to understand what this is for, in some cases, it is insufficient.

 Customizing the Designer

-To customize how the property is displayed by the designer you need four basic attributes: Description, DefaultValue, Browsable.
+To customize how the property is displayed by the designer, you need four basic attributes: Description, DefaultValue, and Browsable.

 • Description – This is the description that the programmer sees at the very bottom of the Properties Window.